cueblox/blox/dogfood/data/source/pages/introduction.md

 ## Teamwork Makes the Dream Work

 A fundamental problem we set out to solve was collaboration across teams of any size.
 CueBlox enables this by allowing teams to create and publish their own Schemata, including built-in support for versioning.
 With shared schemata, your team can be confident that everyone will create data that can be consumed and aggregated without manual intervention.

+## Beyond The Blog

+While the toolset is well suited for managing markdown content that you intend to publish, that's far from the only use case we envisioned.
+One of our primary goals was to allow a git-based workflow for other types of data.
+As a concrete example, the primary authors of CueBlox are in Developer Relations.
+We intend to create shared schemata for our teams to allow us to share information about events, speaking engagements, conferences and other types of data that might be aggregated to create a team calendar, or provide metrics for management.
+Because CueBlox is markdown or YAML stored in a git repository, we can even enable git workflows for approval.
+Imagine creating a travel request by submitting a PR to a shared team content repository.
+Approval and merging automatically create the data about the event and travel costs.
+Your workflows are only limited by your imagination, but CueBlox enables everyone to create and consume the data.